 But I do know another tool that can help me measure my perceptiveness in real-time: asking questions and listening to the answers – the tactic my former manager used with me.
 Because the truth is that though we humans are skilled at something called theory of mind – imagining what someone else might be thinking or feeling – this “sixth sense” has its limits, according to the research of University of Chicago Professor Nicholas Epley.
 Instead of assuming we know what others might be feeling, and what they might need in the moment, a truly perceptive person knows that one of the most profound ways to address discomfort is simply to ask, listen and learn.

 “Others’ minds will never be an open book,” Epley writes in his book, Mindwise.
 “The secret to understanding each other better seems to come not through an increased ability to read body language or improved perspective taking but, rather, through the hard relational work of putting people in a position where they can tell you their minds openly and honestly.”

 Want to learn more about how to become a more perceptive leader?
-You’re invited to a conversation with Kim Scott, the bestselling author of Radical Candor and Just Work, to explore the connection between perceptiveness and creating just, inclusive workplaces where all people can thrive.
+Watch our on-demand recording of our Lead By the Book conversation series where we chat with Kim Scott, the bestselling author of Radical Candor and Just Work, to explore the connection between perceptiveness and creating just, inclusive workplaces where all people can thrive.